BJCulver/BJCulver/README.md

 Hello, I am @BJCulver.

-I am a Master's of Science in Computational Science student at George Mason University and Data Analyst with the Fairfax County Government.
-I am searching for work in data engineering or analytics.
+I am a full stack Software Engineer currently working for Datavant.
+I am experienced in working with healthcare data, challenging legacy APIs and systems, and building robust data-focused applications.
+My educational background includes a Master's degree focusing on data science.
+I am a passionate climber, hiker, and musician.
+This page exists to host personal projects.